-Many hype breweries have amassed their weekend lineups on the backs of their hazy IPAs, pastry stouts, or over-the-top smoothie-style fruited sours.
+Many hyped breweries have amassed weekend lineups on the back of a hazy IPA (or three), pastry stouts, or over-the-top smoothie-style fruited sours.
 But every once in a while, beer fans choose to flock to producers taking a more traditional approach.
 Schilling Beer Company may have been around in 2013, but a relatively recent expansion in distribution has made their “modern European-inspired” beers the talk of the Northeast.
 Instead of dank hop bombs, the brewery focuses on Old World-style lagers, Belgian-inspired ales, German-style fruited goses, and plenty of farmhouse ales with a nearly impeccable success rate.
-Even though offshoot brand Resilience gives it the ability to dabble in American styles, Schilling accomplished something truly innovative by looking to the past to develop hallmark offerings.

 St. Louis, Missouri